RiC8703/PixelPhrase/README.md

 3. Run the Jupyter notebook.
 4. Run app.py file in the vscode terminal using streamlit run command.
 5. Upload Image and generate caption.

+You can find the video of the wroking model here:- https://drive.google.com/drive/folders/12O0RjmdBXafeN_dcokIbnpS3VcP_pAuP